2024-25 Catalog

 1

-For students enrolled in the 4+1 accelerated BS/MS program or BA/MS program, courses taken during the student’s undergraduate degree cannot be applied as an undergraduate degree requirement.
+For students enrolled in the 4+1 accelerated BS/MS program or BA/MS program, courses taken during the student’s undergraduate degree cannot be double-counted as an undergraduate degree requirement.

 2